balllapp/site/versions/index.md

 - Hopefully the app doesn't crash because of this.

 ### v2.01
 - Fixed the set mass function.
-Why didn't I test it out?
 - Tried to optimise the app but failed.
 Again.

 ### v2.00
-- Submitted the project.
+- Submitted the app as a project.
-- All versions after this one is not included in the final submission.
+- Disclaimer: All versions after v2.00 are not included in the final APK.

 ### v1.54
-- Made the set radius function better and added set mass.
+- Made the set radius function better.
+- Added a set mass option for some balls.
 - Added the about dialog.
-- Fixed some bugs too.
+- Fixed some bugs.

 ### v1.53
 - Made graphs have a back button.
 - Added 1 more video to the tutorial.
-- Changed the theme of the app.
+- Changed the theme color of the app (again).

 ### v1.52
-- Made the tutorial!
+- Finally made the tutorial!
 It consists of 1 GIF and 3 videos.
-- Added setting to show/hide the play/pause button.
+- Added setting to show or hide the play/pause button.
 - Made 10 types of graphs actually work!

 ### v1.51